Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/optimisation/README.rst

 There are a number of limitations to this model and the model optimisation.
 The main limitations are:

-- **A non-unique model structure**: Because the complex structure in the moraine zone is not well constrained by the data we have assumed a model structures #todo this sentence needs finishing.
+- **A non-unique model structure**: Because the complex structure in the moraine zone is not well constrained by the data we have assumed a very simple model structure that almost certainly introduces structural error.
   It is likely that some of the parameters in the model are compensating for this model structural error, which may have flow on effects, particularly for scenarios that are well outside the model optimisation conditions.
 - **A non-unique parameterisation**: the PEST optimisation process is a poorly posed problem (that is there is not enough observations to calculate a unique solution to the model parameters).
 This means that there are multiple solutions to the model parameters that represent a good fit to the observations.
 This model has not undergone a parameter uncertainty process so we cannot